Nodragem/Catch-the-Crown/divers/GameDesign - SaveTheCrown.md

   > does not seem a good idea, but we do need something to get rid of the fatigue marks.

   > maybe an object could give temporarily the above effect to a player.

+- [ ] **[N]** lost of money when die/ revive?
+15% of money to revive: @gameplay
+  > may be the player could pay money to come back earlier!
+  > to die from the super/burning lance would remove more money.

 # Further Ideas